Hostile Takeover

 Knife clattered to the ground in time with Doll’s pained exclamation.
 Uzi was now all forward motion, capitalizing on the opening.
 Before the stinger was out, Uzi was on Doll.

 Doll wriggled underneath, but Uzi held fast.
 Doll was reaching to pull out the stinger with her other hand, meaning Uzi could grab both arms with one hand.
-Other hand was free.
+Her other hand was free.

 So Uzi punched Doll in the face.